XxLedvin25xX/KGRemaster/README.md

 About
 -----
-KerbalGalaxy Remaster is a planet pack for Kerbal Space Program.
+Kerbal Galaxy 3 is a planet pack for Kerbal Space Program.
 This pack adds 7 new solar systems, two black holes and one wormhole.

 [comment]: <> (Place galaxy structure here - or a link to it)